 “From the time you were very little, you've had people who have smiled you into smiling, people who have talked you into talking, sung you into singing, loved you into loving.
 So, on this extra special day, let's take some time to think of those extra special people.
 Some of them may be right here, some may be far away.
 Some may even be in heaven.
 No matter where they are, deep down you know they've always wanted what was best for you.
 They've always cared about you beyond measure and have encouraged you to be true to the best within you.
 Let's just take a minute of silence to think about those people now.”

 It’s an invitation waiting to be opened.
 To travel to the Neighborhood of Make-Believe or to talk with Daniel Striped Tiger.
 Mister Rogers knew the best way to teach children in-person and on-air.
 He provoked strong ideas and even spoke to the US Senate Subcommittee on Communications to keep funding open for PBS in 1969.
 He was a man on a mission, that mission was to share love with others and then for them to spread that love they just learned.
-This documentary receives all five stars from me and is one of my favorite movies of 2018.
+This documentary is one of my favorite movies of 2018.
 Won’t You Be My Neighbor? offers us hope for our country, befriending all who choose to watch this intimate documentary of a good-hearted person – sneakers and all.

 Won’t You Be My Neighbor? is rated PG-13 (Parents Strongly Cautioned).
 For some thematic elements and language.